-Being born into such privileged position in society allowed Peggy Guggenheim to travel and collect vast amounts of art along the way, perhaps taking inspiration from her uncle Solomon R. Guggenheim.
-She moved to Paris in the 1920’s where she became involved with the avant-garde artists living in Montparnasse and later marrying Max Ernst a prominent Surrealist.
+Being born into a privileged position in society allowed Peggy Guggenheim to travel and collect vast amounts of art along the way, perhaps taking inspiration from her uncle Solomon R. Guggenheim.
+She moved to Paris in the 1920s where she became involved with the avant-garde artists living in Montparnasse and later married Max Ernst a prominent Surrealist.

 Whilst in Paris she educated herself about various movements, gathering one of the largest and most significant collections in modern art.
 Her collection ranged from works by Wassily Kandinsky (1866–1944) to Jean Cocteau (1889–1963) to Yves Tanguy (1900–1955).
 In the years after the outbreak of the Second World War (1939–1945), she set up her first art gallery in London, Guggenheim Jeune.
 This was soon followed by her New York Gallery, Art of the Century.
 The establishment of both galleries created a platform for artists who were little known in England and the United States to exhibit their work.